calroc/Thun/docs/Generator_Programs.rst

-(It would be more efficient to reset the int every seven cycles but that's a little beyond the scope of this article.
-This solution does extra work, but not much, and we're not using it "in production" as they say.)
+(It would be more efficient to reset the int every seven cycles but that’s a little beyond the scope of this article.
+This solution does extra work, but not much, and we’re not using it “in production” as they say.)

 Run 466 times
 ~~~~~~~~~~~~~

 In the PE1 problem we are asked to sum all the multiples of three and
 five less than 1000.
-It's worked out that we need to use all seven
+It’s worked out that we need to use all seven
 numbers sixty-six times and then four more.

 .. code:: ipython2